JustinTienken-Harder/JustinTienken-Harder.github.io/pages/about.md

 ## Education

-- M.S. in Computer Science, Specialization in Machine Learning
+- M.S. in Data Science, (with lots of opportunities to perform cutting edge research)
-- B.S. in Computer Science
+- B.S. in Pure Mathematics, Specializing in graph theory (particularly on necessary and sufficient conditions for the Hamiltonicity of Graphs)

 ## Skills